nondejus/AwesomeUnityCommunity/README.md

 * [unity3d-runtime-debug-draw](https://github.com/jagt/unity3d-runtime-debug-draw "") - Single file debuging DrawLine/DrawText/etc that works in both Scene/Game view, also works in built PC/mobile builds.
 * [REX-Diagnostics](https://github.com/thorgeirk11/REX-Diagnostics "") - Unity extension that enables expression evaluation at runtime to facilitate testing and debugging.
 * [upm.MemoryInfoPlugin-for-Unity](https://github.com/hiyorin/upm.MemoryInfoPlugin-for-Unity "") - A set of tools for Unity to allow handling memory info for Android and iOS.
+* [VisualProfiler Unity](https://github.com/Microsoft/VisualProfiler-Unity "") - The VisualProfiler provides a drop in, single file, solution for viewing your Windows Mixed Reality Unity application's frame rate and memory usage. (#MIXED-REALITY)

 ### Coroutines / Threading  <a name="coroutines-threading"></a>